programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 </div>

 The snippet of `map_df` above shows that it contains all the columns you've added so far in this lesson.
-At this point, the only columns you need are **FIPS**, **count**, and **POPESTIMATE2019**, so you could decide to tidy it up a bit – but as it's a relatively small dataframe (around 3,100 rows), there isn't a pressing reason to do so.
+At this point, the only columns you need are **FIPS**, **count**, and **POPESTIMATE2019**, so you could decide to tidy it up a bit – but as it's a relatively small DataFrame (around 3,100 rows), there isn't a pressing reason to do so.

 ### Calculating the Rate of People Killed per 100k